-• If a focus of the unit's academic degree programs is preparation of learners to see certifications, qualifications, and licenses, discuss how faculty's credentials, professional experiences, and related activities support this objective.
+• If a focus of the unit's academic degree programs is preparation of learners to seek certifications, qualifications, and licenses, discuss how faculty's credentials, professional experiences, and related activities support this objective.

-Table A6 Assignment of Faculty to Teach Accounting Courses in All Degree Programs Within the Accounting Technology Agility and Faculty Minimum Qualifications
+Table A6 Technology Agility and Faculty Minimum Qualifications

-Academic Unit During For the Most Recently Completed Academic Year
+For the Most Recently Completed AcademicYear

-All Courses Taught 4 List Current or Emerging Technology Deployed in Each Course (Related Standard: A5) List All Faculty Assigned to Teach This Course for the Most Recent Academic Year 5 (Related Standard: A6) List Minimum Qualifications or Credentials for Faculty Assignmentto Each Course (Related Standard: A6) Comments
+All Courses Taught 4 List Current orEmerging Technology Deployed in Each Course Standard A5 List All Faculty Assigned to Teach This Course for theMost Recent Academic Year 5 Standard A6 List Minimum Qualifications or Credentials for Faculty Assignment to each Course Comments

-TROIDEG Grandara.
-7101 (Notated Otalidara: Ao) (Holatou Otanaura: Ao)
+Undergraduate Standard A6

-Undergraduate Program
+Program

 ACTG XXX

 ACTG XXX

 Specialized Master's Program A

 ACTG XXX

 ACTG XXX

 Doctoral Program

 ACTG XXX

+ACTG XXX

-ACTG XXX programs.
-Explain how the coverage of
+• coverage of the technology outli a aligns with the unit's mission a • • rograms.
+Explain how the coverage of tcomes.

+bgy and strategies for achieving

+iii) Provide exempla rs of how the unit covers the lev veraging of technology to solve a accounting problems.